 "although it has three stars, it really is one maybe two stars. very basic..............food not good bad beds nice town thank goodness..............you certainly get what you pay for.................after the third day wanted to return home"

-- Travel date: Sat 18th of September 2010
+- Travel date: 18th September 2010

 "Oh My God DONT EVER stay at the perla hotel,booked with on the beach what a ****hole.
 This is a place where you go to die,mould around the tiles,no enamel in the bath and shower NO THANKS I don't want legionaires.
 No one speaks english,no sun and the average age is 75+"

-- Travel date: Fri 14th of May 2010
+- Travel date: 14th May 2010